 Nearest AirportGRB Green Bay–Austin Straubel International Airport

 Our group will meet in the early afternoon to allow time for a casual spin ride hugging the shore of the Fox River and offering beautiful views of St. Norbert College, popular local fishing spots, the De Pere historic locks and dam, and quintessential Wisconsin countryside.
 We will reconvene in the early evening for dinner as a group.
-Chateau De Pere, our charming home for the night, was built on the foundation of a 19th century mill.
-Visible remnants of the mill’s original brick walls can be seen on the first floor of the inn.
+Lodge Kohler, our AAA Four Diamond home for the night, is home to a rooftop bar overlooking Lambeau Field, and a fine restaurant.

 After a breakfast on the banks of the Fox River, we will head into the heart of Door County.
 Our day's ride will start in an area of Door County known as Southern Door and will take us north through gently rolling fields through the heart of what was once the largest concentration of Belgian communities in the New World.
 Along the route, see beautiful barns, rolling fields, and the ever-present water views of Green Bay.